manticoresoftware/manticoresearch-php/docs/indices.md

 `body` can contain:

 * `columns` - definition of fields for indexes with data
-* `options` - various index settings
+* `settings` - various index settings
-* `silent` -  if set to true, the create will not fail with error if there is already an index with the designated name
+* `silent` -  optional, if set to true, the create will not fail with error if there is already an index with the designated name

 `body` require presence of `columns`  array for RT and PQ indexes where keys are the column names.
 Each column requires a  `type` defined.
 `text` type support 'indexed' and 'stored' options.